andreasvarga/FaultDetectionTools.jl/docs/src/MDbasics.md

 The underlying synthesis techniques of model detection systems rely on multiple-model descriptions of physical fault cases.
 The  multiple-model description represents a very general way to describe plant models with various faults.
 For example, _extreme_ variations of parameters representing the so-called _parametric faults_, can be easily described by multiple models.
-Since different degrees of performance degradations can be easily described via multiple models, model detection techniques have potentially the capability to address certain fault identification aspects too.
-Two basic forms of synthesis models are used.
+Since different degrees of performance degradations of a plant behaviour can be also described via multiple models,
+model detection techniques have potentially the capability to address certain fault identification aspects too.
+Two basic forms of synthesis models are described in what follows.

 For physically modelled faults, each fault mode leads to a distinct component model.
 Assume that we have $N$ _stable_ LTI component models describing the fault-free and faulty systems,